digithun/wp-sss/README.md

 ## How result is measured?

-We will measure these 3 values
+We will measure these 4 values from `ab` result
 ```
+Failed requests:        0 less is better
 Requests per second:    33.91 [#/sec] (mean) more is better
 Time per request:       1179.563 [ms] (mean) less is better
 Transfer rate:          1719.75 [Kbytes/sec] received more is better